 - 1. Install the PS6 card.
 For more information, see the topic "Installing the PS6 card" later in this chapter. - 2.
 Install the front panel.
 For more information, see the topic "Installing the front panel" later in this chapter. - 3.
-Install the RS-485 card, if used, next to the PS6 card.
-If not used, install the SLIC card and set its card address for 01. - 4.
-Install the DLD card or ZR8 card, if used.
-If the ZR8 card is used, install its card address for 02.
+Install the RS-485 card, if used, next to the PS6 card. - 4.
+Install all remaining option cards and set their card addresses.